Orton-Gillingham (OG) is an approach to teach reading, spelling, and writing.

 It delivers clear, straightforward instruction on the sound each letter of the alphabet makes and how those letters are combined to represent the sounds in printed text.

-The main trouble for those with dyslexia is the sound-to-letter symbol connection.
-Dyslexics have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols such as the alphabet than non-dyslexics.
-Dyslexics need more straightforward, clear and detailed instruction on the relationship of spoken sounds to the written symbols than what is typically taught in school.
+80% of students who struggle with reading do not have the sound-to-letter symbol connection mastered.
+Struggling readers have a much harder time associating and memorizing the sounds of our language to printed, two-dimensional symbols.
+They develop into poor decoders and cannot attain fluency.
+Students with reading struggles need more straightforward, clear and detailed instruction on the relationship of spoken sounds to the written symbols than what is typically taught in school.

-Dyslexics do not lack intelligence in any way!
-This subconscious pattern recognition of the inconsistency with how the /k/ sound is written in English demonstrates their intelligence.
-They just need more direct instruction on how spoken sounds and letters represent themselves in the English language.
+Struggling readers do not lack intelligence in any way!
+They recognize the inconsistency with how the /k/ sound is written in English, and need to know the logic to decipher the code.
+They need more direct instruction on how spoken sounds and letters represent themselves in the English language.

 AN EXAMPLE IS THE SOUND: /k/